edugonzaloalmorox/bdownweb/content/about/_index.md

 Welcome to my page.
 I am a ESRC PhD researcher in Economics at [Newcastle University](http://www.ncl.ac.uk/business-school/).
 I am an applied economist with a focus on microeconomic questions specially related to health issues.

 In my PhD I am investigating the market of long term care services in England.
-I am also interested in elements associated with unhealthy behaviours and tools for open science.
+I am also interested in elements associated with unhealthy behaviours and tools for open science that involve the use of data.
 In particular [R](https://www.r-project.org) programming language.

 Before my PhD, I worked as a health economist at the [Institute of Health & Society](http://www.ncl.ac.uk/ihs/) and research economist for international companies in the financial industry.
 For further details please click on my [CV](../images/cv-edu_2018.pdf).